alikariminik/MyGov-Milestone-Project-3/README.md

 ### The Structure Plane
 User Story:
-> As a user, I want to be able to view who the current members of the cabinet are.
+> As a user, I want to be able to view who the current members of the cabinet are, see a photo of them and know what positions they hold and also what constituency they represent.

 Acceptance Criteria:
-* The user should be able to quickly find who the current cabinet members are with just a few clicks.
+* The user should be able to quickly find who the current cabinet members and view their details all in one place with just a few clicks.

 Implementation:
-* The website will contain a navbar on every page and for all screen-sizes allowing for navigation to the Cabinet page and other pages of the site.
+* A profile card containing the cabinet member's name, image, position and constituency.

 User Story:
-> As a user, I want to be able to view the cabinet members details, see a photo of them and know what positions they hold and also what constituency they represent.
+> As a user, I want to be find out more details such as a biography and recent voting records for a particular cabinet member.

 Acceptance Criteria:
-* Information on the Cabinet Members should be presented in a clear and legible way and localised to one area of the page
+* Users should be able to click on a Cabinet Member to view further details about them.

 Implementation:
-* A profile card containing the cabinet member's name, image, position and constituency.
+* Use of Parliament API to obtain this up-to-date information for each cabinet member.

 User Story:
 > As a user, I want to be able to create an account so that I can help keep the database up to date, should there be any future changes to the cabinet.